-No matter where you plan to go boating, you need to have an emergency kit for any predicaments you may get into.
-Whether you are going for a weekend float on the lake or a grand voyage, having the right supplies will keep any issues that arise from turning into a nightmare.
+No matter where you plan to go boating, you need an emergency kit for any predicaments you may get into.
+Whether you are going for a weekend float on the lake or a grand voyage, having the right supplies will keep any issues from becoming a nightmare.

 - Survival Gear